Mattia9494/Sentiment-analysis-with-AI/README.md

 # Sentiment-analysis-with-AI-Thesis
 This repository contains my codes and experiments associated with my master thesis.
 I will develop a sentiment analysis investment strategy using natural language processing, thanks to machine learning techniques.
+The databased comes from Kaggle: https://www.kaggle.com/kazanova/sentiment140 and is renamed "Sentiment140.csv" as input of the model.

 I currently created a twitter analyzer with a multi-layer perceptron that uses Bidirectional GRU hidden layers.